 The hardcore channels will be available from September, and you can find them via the Eutelsat EUROBIRD 9 A at 9° East's satellite.

-replaced the two women.
+presenter replaced the two women.
 There followed a 45 minute period with this presenter wearing a very skimpy thong.
 Images of her with her legs open and her buttocks to the camera showed her anal area in some detail.
-She also lightly touched her buttocks and
+She also lightly touched her

 Ofcom considered Rules 2.1 (generally accepted standards) and 2.3 (material which may cause offence must be justified by context) of the Code.

 Ofcom Decision: Breach of Rules 2.1 and 2.3

 In terms of the content of this broadcast one of the two presenters on screen at 21:05 posed in a sexual position, on all fours.
 Given that she was wearing thong style underwear there were occasions when her anal and labial areas were shown in

 intrusive detail.
 In addition, when the single presenter took over at around 21:13, she lay on her back and opened her legs whilst she gyrated in a sexual manner.
 She also lightly touched her genital and anal area and spanked her buttocks and on